rahulkanagaraj786/ResilientDB-MCP/ARCHITECTURE.md

 The main server component that:
 - Registers all available tools with the MCP protocol
 - Handles incoming tool calls from MCP hosts
-- Routes requests to appropriate clients
+- Routes requests to appropriate clients (GraphQL or HTTP REST)
 - Manages error handling and response formatting

 **Key Responsibilities:**